 Related: The Power of Rhythms and Routines

-4. take a moment to think of your life without them.
+4. Take a moment to think of your life without them:

 Related: Printable Thankful Tree with Gratitude Leaves

-5. Revisit feelings of gratitude during waking hours.
+5. Revisit feelings of gratitude during waking hours:

 It’s like putting on gratitude-tinted glasses and seeing the world in a colorful, heartwarming way.
 And hey, who wouldn’t want to wear those glasses all day?

-6. Create a new meaningful gratitude journal entry at least a few times per week (if not daily).
+6. Create a new meaningful gratitude journal entry at least a few times per week (if not daily):

 Related: How to Create an Action Plan to Accomplish Goals

-Gratitude Journal Printable Prompts
+Gratitude Journal Printable Prompts:

 Printable gratitude journal prompts can help children and adults learn how to express gratitude for life.
-If you are interested in knowing how to teach kids about gratitude, look at this fun collection of gratitude activities.
-It includes information, activities, games, crafts, and other great resources for parents and educators that make it easy to teach kids how to be grateful.
-You might also enjoy this list of Thanksgiving gratitude activities for kids and families.
+If you are interested in teaching kids about gratitude, take a look at this fun collection of gratitude activities.

-Learn more about Rhythms of Play HERE!
+Learn more about Nell Regan Kartychok, author of these gratitude journal prompts HERE, and Rhythms of Play HERE!

 Hello,